 The cache is a type of storage, both hardware, and software-based, that is used to serve requests from processors extremely fast.
-It is temporary storage, like a clipboard.
+It is temporary storage, like a clipboard, and can be cleared.
 Cache data and cache memory differ and aren’t the same.
-It is situated close to the processor or inside it, and they can be cleared.
+It is situated close to the processor or inside it, and it can be cleared.
 Among all the storage types, the cache is the smallest one but functions the fastest.
-We can get a maximum of 8 to 12 MB of cache volume from general processors like from Intel.
+We can get a maximum of 8 to 12 MB of cache volume from general processors like Intel.

 Cache stores data that are used most frequently, and some read/write commands so that when these are requested, it can present them at the highest speed, ensuring faster execution.
 Processors check for data in cache before in various types of RAM.
 So, bigger cache memory is a preferable choice for buying processors.

 Types of Cache Memory

 There are 3 types of the cache according to the allocation method.

 This is separate for each processor core.
 It’s the smallest and fastest among the 3, having a cache memory size of 2KB to 64KB.
 It is made from registers.
 It is made inside the processor.

 Like Level 1, this is also different for each core, having a volume of 256KB to 512KB.
 It can be both inside the processor or close to it, built on an IC.
 It is connected to the processor with a high-speed bus, to ensure faster access.